Brabant killers: Current lines of inquiry

 Most suspects date back to the beginning of the investigation, and have been repeatedly questioned over the years.
 The latest was Christiaan Bonkoffsky, ex-Gendarmerie unit Group Diane, who before his alcohol-related 2015 death made a confession to being the so-called Giant.
 A riot gun and ammunition basket labelled "Gendarmerie-Politie", were apparently dumped by the Brabant killers (possibly after having been stolen by them).
 Bonkoffsky had already been scrutinised as a potential suspect in 2000.
 Investigators utilising forensic DNA and fingerprints have definitely ruled him out as the Giant.

 In June 2020 Belgian detectives appealed for information on the identity of man in a photograph sent to police in 1986.
 They reissued a photo of a man holding a SPAS-12 in a forest.
 The photo was reissued on the orders of a judge.
 They also appealed for information on the identity of a man with a 3.5 cm wine stain birthmark on the nape of his neck who took part in one of the gang's raids on a Delhaize supermarket in Beersel on the southern outskirts of Brussels in October 1983.

 A special extension to the statute of limitations on the case runs out in 2025, by which time the core members of the gang would be in their mid seventies at least, if still alive.

+On 28 June 2024, the investigation into the case was officially closed.

+Federal prosecutors in Belgium announced on 28 January 2025 that a new lead emerged in the investigation and the criminal probe is ongoing.
+On 27 January 2025, a civil party in the city of Mons appealed to the courts and asked for two additional witnesses to be heard, and the appeal was approved.
+The two witnesses were present at the time of the Aalst attack on 9 November 1985.